ramkrishna-js/learn-cube/README.md

 │   │   └── docs/        # The heart of the project (MDX files)
 │   │       ├── beginner/# Beginner method tutorials
 │   │       ├── advanced/# CFOP, Roux, BLD, Theory
-│   │       ├── guides/  # Hardware, History, Culture
+│   │       ├── guides/  # Hardware, History, Culture, Health
 │   │       ├── puzzles/ # Other puzzles (Minx, Skewb, etc.)
 │   │       └── tools/   # Pages for the Timer and Quiz
 │   └── assets/          # Images and SVGs